Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Experiments

-As shown in Table~\ref{tab:cis}, our method with full setting (pre-training and fine-tuning), denoted as ``Ours (task-specific)'' significantly outperforms ODISE on all evaluation metrics, making a new state-of-the-art for open-vocabulary CIS.
-Our method also performs on par with DCNet~\citep{dcnet} (the best method of the ``closed-set supervised learning approach'').
-Nevertheless, compared with DCNet, our method requires much fewer parameters (see the last column in Table~\ref{tab:cis}).
-Table~\ref{tab:cis} also compares all the methods in terms of the number of parameters used.
+As shown in~\Cref{tab:cis}, our method with full setting (pre-training and fine-tuning), denoted as ``Ours (task-specific)'', significantly outperforms ODISE on all evaluation metrics, making a new state-of-the-art for OVCIS.
+Our method also performs on par with recent methods (DCNet~\citep{dcnet}, MSPNet~\citep{li2024multi}, UQFormer~\citep{dong2024unified}, and CamoFA~\citep{CamoFA}).
+Nevertheless, compared with recent methods, our method requires much fewer \textit{trainable} parameters (see the last column in~\Cref{tab:cis}).~\Cref{tab:cis} also compares all the methods in terms of the number of parameters used.

-In summary, with regard to both the segmentation accuracy and memory usage, our method is more advanced, compared with existing ones.
-Recall that only 6 object categories are shared between the MS-COCO dataset (with 80 object categories) and the COD10K-v3/NC4K dataset (with 69 object categories).
+In summary, with regard to both segmentation accuracy and memory usage, our method is more advanced, compared with existing ones.
+Recall that only six object categories are shared between the MS-COCO dataset (with 80 object categories) and the COD10K-v3/NC4K dataset (with 69 object categories).
 This challenge shows the ability of our method in handling open-vocabulary tasks.

-We visualise several results of our methods and existing ones in Fig.~\ref{fig:cod_vis}.
-As shown, our method excels at pixel-level segmentation, accurately delineating camouflaged objects along their blurry boundaries in cluttered backgrounds.
-The results also exhibit the proficiency of our method in segmenting multiple instances.
+We visualise several results of our methods and existing ones in~\Cref{fig:cod_vis}.
+As shown, our method excels at pixel-level instance segmentation, accurately delineating camouflaged objects along their blurry boundaries in cluttered backgrounds.
+The results also demonstrate our proficiency in segmenting multiple instances.

-Fig.~\ref{fig:failure} illustrates failure cases of our method.
+In addition, \Cref{fig:failure} illustrates failure cases of our method.
 We found that our method would be ineffective in distinguishing and separating an object that shares very similar characteristics with others or consists of fragmented parts.
 However, such circumstances would also be challenging for human beings as well.